mcascone/mysite/Readme.md

 Copy that URL and tack `:8080` on the end, and you should see your site!

-#### Note on local `minikube` clusters
+### Note on local `minikube` clusters
 `minikube` is a great way to test kubernetes stuff on your local machine.
-Install it with `homebrew`, start it with `minikube start`.
+Install it with `homebrew install minikube`, start it with `minikube start`.

-To enable the Load Balancer services to work without any Port Forwarding shenanigans, you have to enable the `tunnel` feature: `minikube tunnel`.
+To enable the Load Balancer services to work without any Port Forwarding or Ingress shenanigans, you have to enable the `tunnel` feature: `minikube tunnel`.
 All Load Balancers should then be accessible at `localhost`.
 > Note that this means there's only one URL to use.
 If you want to expose multiple services at `localhost`, you'll have to specify unique ports for each one.

-### Deploy to kubernetes: helm
+## Deploy to kubernetes: helm

 This repo also contains a Helm chart in the `helm/` directory.

 Helm charts consolidate all of the details of your deployments into a common format that is easily templated and dynamically modified.
 It's overkill for this example, but it's good to know how it works.

-#### Deploying with helm
+### Deploying with helm

 1. Install `helm`.
 2. Create a namespace to deploy to (optional but recommended): `kubectl create ns mysite`